getnikola/nikola/docs/manual.rst

 .. admonition:: DISQUS Support

-   In some cases, when you run the test site, you won't see the comments.
+   In some cases, when you run the test site, you won’t see the comments.
-   That can be fixed by adding the disqus_developer flag to the templates but it's probably more trouble than it's worth.
+   That can be fixed by adding the ``disqus_developer`` flag to the templates but it's probably more trouble than it's worth.

 .. admonition:: Moot Support

-   Moot doesn't support comment counts on index pages, and it requires adding this to your ``conf.py``:
+   Moot doesn’t support comment counts on index pages, and it requires adding this to your ``conf.py``:

    .. code-block:: python